SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/05-Problem-06.md

 [/input]
 [output]
 Title limit has been reached.
-The best movie for you is Furrry its ASCII sum is: 584.
+The best movie for you is Fury its ASCII sum is: 584.
 [/output]
 [/test]
 [test]
 [input]
-movie(['Heavy Metal', 'Armagedon', 'War of Titans', 'TROY, 'Elysium, 'Vortex', 'Ice Age']) [/input]
+movie(['Heavy Metal', 'Armagedon', 'War of Titans', 'TROY', 'Elysium', 'Vortex', 'Ice Age']) [/input]
 [output]
 Title limit has been reached.